JLP-BioInf/rnaCrosslinkOO/README.md

 ## Nextflow pipeline
 \
-Fastq files produced from the comrades experiment can be processed for input into the comradesOO using the Nextflow pre-processing pipeline, to get more information visit here.
-(URL).
-The pipeline has a docker image and takes the reads through trimming alignment, QC and the production of the files necessary for input to comradesOO.
+Fastq files produced from the comrades experiment can be processed for input into the comradesOO using the Nextflow pre-processing pipeline, to get more information visit here. https://github.com/JLP-BioInf/comradesnf .
+The pipeline Takes the reads through trimming alignment, QC and the production of the files necessary for input to comradesOO.

 ## Nextflow pipeline output
 \
 The main output files are the files entitled *X_gapped.txt*.
 These are the input files for comradesOO.
 The columns of the output files are as follows:

+You can create your own versions of this file if you have data using different library protocol.
+As long as you have 1 file for each sample with the following columns:

 1. Read Name
 2. Read Sequence